 How do you sustain this effort?
-What would you like LPS to look like in the next 5 years?
+What would you like LVP to look like in the next 5 years?

-In the longer run, LPS is kind of an ecosystem play.
-We hope people start to understand learner variability and see things more through that lens––for example, understanding that kids vary, and that a lot of things that are often labeled as negative, like dyslexia or autism, are actually just variability among factors.
+In the longer run, LVP is kind of an ecosystem play.
+We hope people start to understand learner variability and see things more through that lens––for example, understanding that kids vary, and that a lot of things that are often labeled as negative, like dyslexia or autism, are actually just variability among factors we all have.
 And we hope that infrastructure is designed to support learner variability, whether it’s through individual products, or kinds of data systems that districts use to capture information on how kids learn best and share that in safe ways to support learning.

-Can you say more about how data systems and LPS could help teachers and students?
+Can you say more about how data systems and LVP could help teachers and students?

 But the bigger aha was the next year.
 Again, about two months into the class, my daughter was struggling with being distracted.
-I asked the teacher if he talked to last year’s teacher about her, and he hadn’t.
+I asked the teacher if she talked to last year’s teacher about her, and she hadn’t.
 So I said, “Oh, okay; well, let me tell you some strategies that are pretty powerful for my daughter.”
-He’s a good teacher, and he might have figured this out, but these nuances and strategies can take months with a new teacher––and over years of schooling, that can turn into years of fumbling time.
+She’s a good teacher, and she might have figured this out, but these nuances and strategies can take months with a new teacher––and over years of schooling, that can turn into years of fumbling time.

-What do you think the research community should doing?
+What do you think the research community should be doing?